-The Best Salt For Water Softeners & Top Options To Prevent Mineral Build-Up
+The Best Salt For Water Softeners - Top Reviews & Buying Guide To Prevent Mineral Build-Up

 There are a lot of water softening salt types available which makes choosing one confusing at first.
 Some are much cheaper than others but they will leave a messy build-up in your brine tank.